 The saddle width is measured from the edge to the edge across the widest point of the saddle.
 There are various saddle widths on the market (135 mm, 145 mm, 155 mm, etc.).

-To determine the right saddle width for you, you have to measure your sit bone width.
+To determine the right saddle width, you must measure your sit bone width.
 You can do it at home using just a few tools.
 Watch the following tutorial for more.

-There are 3 basic sit bone widths groups – narrow (100mm or less), medium (100-130mm), and wide (over 130mm).
+There are 3 basic sit bone width groups – narrow (100mm or less), medium (100-130mm), and wide (over 130mm).
 The following picture shows the recommended saddle width based on your sit bones width.

 To select the recommended saddle width, add 20mm to your sit bones width.
-My sit bones width is 110mm, so the recommended saddle width for me is 130mm.
+My sit bones width is 110mm, so my recommended saddle width is 130mm.

 Selle Royal’s study shows that every riding position requires a slightly different saddle shape.
 Here is a quick summary:

-• Performance-oriented riders who sit in a more aggressive, aero riding position will probably prefer a narrower saddle because of the ‘V’ shape of ischial bones (it is getting narrower when you rotate your torso forward).
+- Performance-oriented riders who sit in a more aggressive, aero riding position will probably prefer a narrower saddle because of the ‘V’ shape of ischial bones (it gets narrower when you rotate your torso forward).

-Note: The explanation above is very simplified.
-Other factors like your pelvis’s dynamic motion and surrounding soft tissue also matter when choosing the right saddle.
+NOTE: The explanation above is very simplified.
+Factors like your pelvis’s dynamic motion and surrounding soft tissue also matter when choosing the right saddle.

 Saddle Curvature